 In July 2020, Washington announced that it would be changing its team name from the Redskins.
 Initially, the club had hoped to have a new moniker in place quickly, but plans have changed.
 The total rebranding will be a huge undertaking, so the franchise has decided to tap the brakes to make sure that everything goes along smoothly.
-For the 2020 campaign, the squad will simply be known as the Washington Football Team.
+For the 2021 campaign, the squad will continue to be known as the Washington Football Team.

 Daniel Snyder purchased the team after the passing of owner Jack Kent Cooke.
 In May 1999, he sealed a deal to purchase the team and its stadium for a sum of $800 million.
 Cooke had purchased a 25% stake of the team back in 1961 from original owner and team founder George Preston Marshall.
 He would go on to become a majority owner in 1974, and the sole owner of the franchise in 1985.